alexismp/jae-identites/proto-scan/README.md

 ## Features

 -   **Camera-based scanning:** Uses the device's camera to capture an image of the license.
--   **Automatic image capture:** Utilizes OpenCV.js to analyze the video stream and automatically capture a sharp image.
 -   **AI-powered information extraction:** Employs the Google Gemini AI to extract the following information from the license image:
     -   Last Name
     -   First Name